 Students are automatically considered for some merit scholarships based upon the information they submit in their applications, but other scholarship programs require students to specifically apply to the program itself.
-You can find a detailed list of USC’s academic scholarship options and requirements for the 2017-2018 school year, along with information about how to apply for each scholarship, here.
+A detailed list of USC’s academic scholarship options and requirements for the 2017-2018 school year is available, along with information about how to apply for each scholarship.

 The USC Application

 However, since USC is comprised of a rather large number of distinct schools and programs, application deadlines and requirements for different majors vary.
-You’ll need to submit your application by December 1st if you’re applying to USC’s undergraduate programs in Dramatic Arts, Cinematic Arts, or Music, the Kaufman School of Dance, the Iovine and Young Academy for Arts, Technology, and the Business of Innovation, or the World Bachelor of Business program at the Marshall School of Business.
-Each undergraduate department may have additional admissions requirements with additional deadlines; you can look at USC’s list of Additional Major Requirements here.
+You’ll need to submit your application by December 1st if you’re applying to USC’s undergraduate programs in Dramatic Arts, Cinematic Arts, or Music; the Kaufman School of Dance; the Iovine and Young Academy for Arts, Technology, and the Business of Innovation; or the World Bachelor of Business program at the Marshall School of Business.
+Each undergraduate department may have additional admissions requirements with additional deadlines; USC’s list of additional major requirements is available for viewing.

 In addition to these program deadlines, if you would like to be considered for merit scholarships, you’ll need to submit your admissions application by the December 1st deadline.
 Applicants selected to interview for or receive merit scholarships will be contacted by USC in February.
 If you apply by December 1st and aren’t selected for a merit scholarship, your application will still be considered for admission, and you’ll hear back about your decision in early April.

-Again, some departments have different or additional admissions requirements and forms to fill out, and prospective transfer students can check out the requirements for their program here.
-You’ll contacted by USC, either with an admissions decision or with a request for spring-semester grades, by June 1st.
+Again, some departments have different or additional admissions requirements and forms to fill out, and prospective transfer students can check out the requirements for their program.
+You’ll be contacted by USC, either with an admissions decision or with a request for spring-semester grades, by June 1st.